domenkozar/plone_guide/what_is_plone.rst

 - **JQuery (JavaScript Framework)**
 - **TinyMCE (WYSIWYG editor)**

-This list is not all inclusive, however it should give you an idea of how much technology goes in to building an application like Plone.
+This list is not all-inclusive, but it should give you an idea of how much technology is bundled with an application like Plone.

 ..
 [1] More accurately, what I think other people think it is.